 If you already have an undergraduate science degree, or wish to complete one (see above), Wright State offers its Medical Laboratory Science certificate.
 If you have earned a B.S. and/or your coursework and GPA meet the program requirements, you may apply and be evaluated against all other program applicants.

-View Medical Laboratory Science Certificate program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Medical Laboratory Science Certificate program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 Admission to the Medical Laboratory Science programs is competitive and limited.
 Application deadline is Nov.
 1st of the calendar year precding May admission.
-Check the university catalog for degree requirements.
+Check the Academic Catalog for degree requirements.
 Additional credit may be required if program prerequisites or additional science or math courses are necessary.